 InterSystems Corporation is a privately-owned company that was founded in the USA in 1978 and it opened its first office in the UK in 1986.
 Revenues were nearly $700 million in 2018.
-Apart from North America it has offices throughout Europe (including Russia and Israel), across both South America and South East Asia, and in Australia, South Africa and the Gulf.
+Apart from North America, it has over 35 global office locations throughout Europe (including Russia and Israel), across both South America and South East Asia, and in Australia, South Africa and the Gulf.
 It also has distributors around the globe – InterSystems software is in use in over 80 countries worldwide.

 Historically the company has largely relied on implementation partners and ISVs for its sales, with a relatively small direct sales force.
 While the company’s partner base remains a major strength InterSystems has also expanded its direct sales force to support large corporations that require a direct relationship and because of the HealthShare and TrakCare solutions, which provide healthcare applications for the US (HealthShare) and elsewhere (TrakCare).

 We see InterSystems as focusing on specific vertical markets, which allows it to make the best use of its limited marketing resources.
 It invests heavily in improving its technology platform, which has a very sound basis and is often almost the only choice where ultimate scalability and performance are needed.
 For example, it is used to map over 1 billion stars in the Milky Way for the European Space Agency and processes more than 300,000 transactions per day for the 2nd largest shipping company in the world.